 Get to Know Guatemala with This Ultimate Itinerary!

 As you can see, there’s literally so much to explore and get to know in Guatemala.
 From the awe-inspiring temples of Tikal to the gorgeous shores of Lake Atitlan, Guatemala has so much to offer.
-While spending 7 days, 10 days, or 2 weeks in Guatemala with this itinerary can help you make the most of your trip, you can easily spend even more time if you could!
-Trust us; we spent a whole month here, and we could have easily spent another couple of weeks!
+While spending 10 days in Guatemala with this itinerary can help you make the most of your trip, you can easily spend even more time if you could!
+Trust us; we spent a whole month here, and would do it again in a heartbeat.

 About the Author